coleifer/peewee/docs/peewee/crdb.rst

         with db.transaction() as txn:
             # do some stuff...

-            # This function is wrapped in a transaction, but it will be
+            # This function is wrapped in a transaction, but the nested
+            # transaction will be ignored and folded into the outer
-            # ignored, as we are already in a wrapped-block (via the context
+            # transaction, as we are already in a wrapped-block (via the
-            # manager).
+            # context manager).
             create_user('some_user@example.com')

             # do other stuff.